boxcast/boxcast-sdk-roku/README.md

 # boxcast-sdk-roku

+**This repository is no longer being maintained or supported.
+Please use at your own risk.**

 The [BoxCast](https://www.boxcast.com) SDK for Roku video playback allows you to develop your own Roku applications to watch content from your BoxCast account.

 This repository provides an entire sample application, built with a combination of the following Roku technologies: